JackHimes/ingredient-cart-frontend/README.md

 # Ingredient Cart

 Welcome to Ingredient Cart, a Next.js project utilizing NextUI for a seamless front-end experience.
 This application automates the process of adding recipe ingredients to your Kroger shopping cart, saving you valuable time and effort.
+[Live Deployment Here](https://ingredient-cart.vercel.app/sign-in?redirect_url=https%3A%2F%2Fingredient-cart.vercel.app%2F)

 ## How it Works